open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 #### Practice: Buffering Performance

-Up to know it's pretty clear what I/O buffering is about.
+Up to now, it's pretty clear what I/O buffering is about.
 Let's see what kind of a performance increase it brings.
 We'll look at an extreme example.
 Navigate to `support/buffering/no_buffering.c`.